cuga-rajal/supercar_plus/README.md

 *click_to_park*

 The setting click\_to\_park adds the option for the driver to touch the vehicle for a dialog that allows them to "park" the vehicle without unseating the driver or affecting other passengers.
-This is useful for drive-in movies, or when a vehicle is used as a tour bus, The driver can park to let people off and allow others to board.
+This is useful for drive-in movies, or when a vehicle is used as a tour bus, The driver can remain seated and park to let people off and allow others to board.
 The driver can touch the vehicle again for a dialog to resume driving.

-When "parked" the vehicle engine stops, headlights turn off, physics is turned off, and physics types of child prims are restored to their original values.
+When "parked" the vehicle engine stops, headlights turn off, physics is turned off, and most importantly, physics types of child prims are restored to their original values.
 This allows departing or arriving passengers to walk on the vehicle without falling through, in order to exit or find a place to sit.

 Without putting the vehicle into "parked" mode while a driver is seated, trying to walk on the vehicle results in the avatar falling through the vehicle.
-So this setting is ideal when avatars are expected to board and exit.
+So this setting is ideal when passengers are expected to board and exit during vehicle use.

-it also allows a group of people to go out on tour and temporarily disable the auto-park while visiting a destination.

 The driver can also exit the vehicle while "parked".
 This overrides the auto-park feature and the vehicle will not move back to its home position after a set time, if configured.
-When the driver resumes driving, the "parked" feature turns off and the next time the driver stands, auto-park will be activated.
+When the driver resumes driving, the "parked" feature turns off and the next time the driver stands, auto-park will be activated (unless the driver decides to "park" it again).

+Using this feature it allows a group of people to go out on tour and temporarily disable the auto-park while visiting multiple stops.
+Auto-park can be disabled at each stop and re-engaged at the end.

 Parking the vehicle also triggers the rezzing of a boarding ramp, if used.
 When the driver resumes driving, the ramp disappears, and the physics types of child prims are set to None.

-If the setting click\_to\_park is set to FALSE, nothing happens when the driver touches the car.
+If the setting click\_to\_park is set to FALSE, nothing happens when the seated driver touches the car.

 *turnList and speedList*